 Two of Halifax's most famous sons were Elisha Otis, inventor of the safety elevator, and Norman Fish, inventor of the porcelain shade lamp.

-The Halifax Historical Society published the first volume of the town's history in 2008 and should have the second volume completed in the next two years.
+The Halifax Historical Society published the first volume of the town's history in 2008 and the second volume at the end of 2013.

 PHYSICAL DESCRIPTION